mesalock-linux/mesalock-distro/README.md

   2. Build the docker image: `docker build --rm -t mesalocklinux/mesalock-linux .`
   3. Run the image and expeience MesaLock Linux: `docker run --rm -it mesalocklinux/mesalock-linux`

-The latest rootfs image with all pacakges are pushed to [Docker Hub](https://hub.docker.com/r/mesalocklinux/mesalock-linux/).
+The latest rootfs image with all packages is pushed to [Docker Hub](https://hub.docker.com/r/mesalocklinux/mesalock-linux/).
 You can also directly run the image with the repo name `mesalocklinux/mesalock-linux`.